lesnik512/notes/dev/golang.md

 ## Other
 - If you can assign sth than you can compare with it
 - Incdec statement cannot be used as expression like in C
+- on channel closing `select case` is triggered
+- channel closing is not blocking, so it can be used instead of writing